Get my newest recipe via email:

 Banana Waffles with Peanut Butter Maple Syrup | Letty's Kitchen

 Smashed ripe bananas and fluffy eggs with whole wheat flour, cinnamon and nutmeg, plus oil, milk, and vanilla.
-You could cook the batter into pancakes sure, but waffles, crisp banana waffles are totally worth the time.
+You could cook the batter into pancakes sure, but waffles, criffiliate sp banana waffles are totally worth the time.
 These waffles are reason enough to own a waffle iron.
+(Affiliate link.)

 Ingredients for Banana Waffles with Peanut Butter Maple Syrup | Letty's Kitchen

 Last week I froze two super-ripe bananas.
-A couple days later, I let the bananas thaw for these waffles, and, after Robbie and I had downed a few, their holes loaded with peanut butter maple syrup, I froze the rest of the waffles.
-Yesterday I pulled one of the frozen waffles out of a baggie and crisped it up in the toaster oven.
+A couple days later, I let the bananas thaw for these waffles.
+After Robbie and I had eaten our share, I froze the rest.
+Yesterday I pulled one of the frozen waffles out of the zip-lock bag and crisped it up in the toaster oven.
 What an ideal last minute breakfast!

 ready for the freezer Banana Waffles with Peanut Butter Maple Syrup | Letty's Kitchen